 Always blow out faucets, filters, and hoses…

 - Before you connect anything to a faucet, run the water to blow everything out.
 Bugs, particularly earwigs, love to hide inside faucets.

 - When you connect a filter to your hose, let fresh water pass through the filter to blow all of the old, standing water.
 Even though filters have charcoal to remove and kill pathogens, that stagnant water can turn brown and taste nasty.

 - Finally, connect everything together and start filling your RV.

 Attach some kind of inline water filter device…

-- Camco TastePURE Inline Water Filter (40035) – is the most widely used filter among RVers and is sold at just about every Walmart, RV supply store, and camping store.
+- Camco TastePURE Inline Water Filter (40035) – (see it on Amazon) is the most widely used filter among RVers and is sold at just about every Walmart, RV supply store, and camping store.
 It doesn’t really make your water safer to drink, it just helps it taste better.
 This filter does claim to remove bacteria, however with only a 20 micron filter, the holes in this filter are still plenty large to let these microscopic pests pass through.
 It instead relies on carbon filtration to remove some bacteria.

-- Camco EVO Water Filter (40630) – offers a much higher level of filtration, and you can find these at some Walmarts.
+- Camco EVO Water Filter (40631) – (see it on Amazon) offers a much higher level of filtration, and you can find these at some Walmarts.
 However, it reduces the flow of water so that it takes longer to fill your tank.
 Still, many boondockers use these.
-Armed with a 5 micron filter, it will help make water safer to drink, but still allow some smaller bacteria to get through.
+Armed with a 5 micron filter, it will help make water safer to drink, but still allows bacteria to get through.

 - Reverse Osmosis Water Systems – these offer the highest level of filtration, and effectively gives you nearly perfectly pure water.
 They severely reduce the flow of water and hence takes several hours (about 8 hours per 100 gallons) to fill a tank.
 Generally, you have to pull into an RV park, stay overnight, and fill your tank.

 - Read more about RV water filters on our other article, “Does an RV Water Filter Make Water Safe to Drink?”